jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   At the completion of this chapter you will have the ability to administer a Linux system.
 You will have an understanding of Linux system logs, their standard locations, and their use.
 You will have a knowledge of some basic reporting tools and how to understand their output.
 You will be able to administer user accounts on a Linux system.
 Finally you will be able to enter trouble shooting procedures.

-## Sudo and the Root user paradigm
+## Sudo and the Root user Paradigm

   On every Unix system dating back to Thompson's Unix, there has always been a single *superuser* account on every system.
 This system is usually called the __root user__.
-The __root user__ must be used with the utmost care, as that account has all the system privillege and authority to carry out any operation, even the ```rm -rf /*``` command.
+The __root user__ must be used with the utmost care, as that account has all the system privilege and authority to carry out any operation, even the ```rm -rf /*``` command.
 Root is good for getting things done or overriding users, but is *dangerous* you should log into that account only sparingly.
 Every single admin worth their salt will tell you not to use __root__ in almost any case [^90].

-  This concept is *vital* enough that on the Ubuntu distribution their is no __root__ account availalbe.
+  This concept is *vital* enough that on the Ubuntu distribution their is no __root__ account available.
 On the BSD distros, Debian, and the RedHat/Fedora family - there is still a __root__ account, partially because of tradition and partially because of the way system administration always worked.
-Remember that Unix was developed in the environemnt of mulitple users accessing a large central Unix server.
+Remember that Unix was developed in the environment of multiple users accessing a large central Unix server.
 So you always had to have a __root__ account to overrride any activities of the users and to enforce system policies, such as disk quotas, changing network configurations, or even system wide profiles.
 As a reminder when you are signed in as, or acting as "root", the shell prompt displays __#__ as the last character in bash and as seen in the image below.
 You can use the ```whoami``` command to find out what user account you are logged in as well.

 ![*Root User has the # sign as its shell*](images/Chapter-09/root/root.png "Root User Shell")

   In order to change the user you are logged in as, without logging out, you use the ```su``` command.
 Known as *superuser* or sometimes *switch user*.
 By typing ```su root``` on the command line in Fedora Linux, you will be presented with a password prompt to enter the password you created during the install process for the root account.
-Sudo ellevates you for a default period of 15 minutes, but it is good habit to type ```sudo``` in front of any command that needs ellevated privilleges.
+Sudo elevates you for a default period of 15 minutes, but it is good habit to type ```sudo``` in front of any command that needs elevated privileges.

 ### sudo

   AS the great philosopher Spiderman once said, "With great power comes great responsibility."
 Seeing as __root__ had unintentiaonally dangerous uses potentially.
-So a temporary system was devised to blunt the power of the __root__ account as it is neccesary to use it sometimes.
+So a temporary system was devised to blunt the power of the __root__ account as it is necessary to use it sometimes.
 Sudo was created by researchers at SUNY/Buffalo in New York in 1980 to allow users to run specific commands as a different user.
 Sudo was not designed for file editing.
 It was more designed for service management.
 From 1986 to 1991, development of sudo moved to CU-Boulder in Colorado and gained the cu-sudo prefix.
 In 1991, the code was moved to GPL.
 In 1996 Todd C. Miller (one of the early maintainers) took the project under his wing moving a version of sudo to his own servers, to differentiate from cu-sudo.
-By 1999 the code base was moved to the ISC license (Internet Systems Consortium), the same license dhcp and dns servers are under, it is the preferred license of the OpenBSD project and is GPL compatiple free license.
+By 1999 the code base was moved to the ISC license (Internet Systems Consortium), the same license dhcp and dns servers are under, it is the preferred license of the OpenBSD project and is GPL compatible free license.
 Todd C. Miller is paid by Dell to maintain sudo as part of his day job.
 The sudo project homepage is located at [http://www.sudo.ws](http://www.sudo.ws).
 [A brief history of sudo](http://www.sudo.ws/history.html "Brief history of sudo") [^91].
 The tool is often mispronounced "*su - doh*".
 But actual pronunciation is "*su - do*".
 Either one is acceptable.

 #### Ubuntu

   Ubuntu is a bit different from the other Linux and Unix distros in regards to sudo.
-They firmly believe not to have a root account as a point of differentiaition.
+They firmly believe not to have a root account as a point of differentiation.
 They rely on ```sudo``` hence the cartoon above.
-The first user you create (like in Windows and Mac) is automatically added to the __sudo__ usergroup and has sudo privillege.
-Then any command you need *superuser* privilleges you can simply ellevate to that privillege by typing the word ```sudo``` in front on any command.
-Upon successful entry of your own password you will be ellevated up to full system authority.
-Some refer to this as *god mode* but I think using that term is a bit presumptous as you do have absolute power over the system but ```sudo``` doesn't let you create the world in seven days.
+The first user you create (like in Windows and Mac) is automatically added to the __sudo__ usergroup and has sudo privilege.
+Then any command you need *superuser* privileges you can simply ellevate to that privilege by typing the word ```sudo``` in front on any command.
+Upon successful entry of your own password you will be elevated up to full system authority.
+Some refer to this as *god mode* but I think using that term is a bit presumptuous as you do have absolute power over the system but ```sudo``` doesn't let you create the world in seven days.

   One example us you can assign the value 000 to a file.
 Who can access that file?
 According to the permissions not even the owner can access it?
 But the ```sudo``` user can.
-You can find out on a system which users have sudo permissions by displaying the /etc/sudoers file: ```cat /etc/sudoers``` (you need sudo privillege).
+You can find out on a system which users have sudo permissions by displaying the /etc/sudoers file: ```cat /etc/sudoers``` (you need sudo privilege).
 Here is a sample screen shot.
 Here is where you define which users can be in the sudo group.
-You may not want to give admin privillege to every user.
-Also under the *user* section below you may want to give a user admin privilleges but only to execute certain commands.
+You may not want to give admin privilege to every user.
+Also under the *user* section below you may want to give a user admin privileges but only to execute certain commands.
 This is where that would be enumerated.

 ![*Ubuntu 15.04 /etc/sudoers*](images/Chapter-09/root/etc-sudoers.png)

 Let's look at the contents in more detail.
 First to edit the ```/etc/sudoers``` file you do not directly edit the file, but through a special tool called ```visudo```.
 The ```visudo``` command edits the sudoers file in a safe fashion. visudo locks the sudoers file against multiple simultaneous edits, provides basic sanity checks, and checks for parse errors.
 If the sudoers file is currently being edited you will receive a message to try again later [^92].
 You can invoke visudo from anywhere on the system.

-The first line is where you set the system path a user recieves when they become a sudo user.
+The first line is where you set the system path a user receives when they become a sudo user.
  ```Defaults  secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"```

 > __Example Usage:__  Using either Fedora 22 or Ubuntu 15.04: as your user account from the commandline type ```echo $PATH``` now type ```sudo sh``` and then ```echo $PATH``` notice what happens to the prompt?
 Are the paths different?
 Why?
 Type ```exit``` to exit back to the normal user.